 "I will go there soon, at some point appropriately, and try to work to reengage and see if we can't move that away from this precipice."

 Kerry had strongly condemned what he called "terrorist attacks" against Israeli civilians and urged both sides to stop the violence.

 There have been more than 20 stabbings attacks since the violence started escalating around Jerusalem's most sensitive holy site, the Al-Aqsa mosque, earlier this month.
 Most of them were committed by young Palestinians apparently acting on their own, which has made it difficult for Israeli police to predict and prevent the attacks.

 Palestinian president Mahmoud Abbas spoke out against the violence, but also called for Al-Aqsa to be "defended" from Israel.
 The Islamist movement Hamas meanwhile praised the stabbings, calling them "heroic."

 Prime Minister Netanyahu accused Palestinian and Islamic leaders of incitement and spreading lies.

 "I tell the Palestinian Authority, do not turn murderers into heroes," he said.

-has stirred fears of a third Palestinian intifada, or uprising, 18 months after the latest attempt at peace talks collapsed.
+The increasing violence has stirred fears of a third Palestinian intifada, or uprising, 18 months after the latest attempt at peace talks collapsed.

 ss, dj/hr (AFP, dpa, AP, Reuters)